JorisCoppieters/color-print/README.md

-# Color Print
+# color-print

-color-print is a node utility for printing in colour
+color-print is a Node utility for printing in color

 ### Installation